SirVeggie/otm-harjoitustyo/Documentation/User guide.md

 To play, type into the box the amount you want to bet, then choose a turtle by pressing one of the buttons below.

-Finally, if the bet was valid, you can press the _Start race_ button to start the race, and see if you were correct.
+If the bet was valid, you can press the _Start race_ button to start the race, and see if you were correct.

 The game will last 5 rounds.